|

 a wall mounted lamp and an oil pot lamp because the tooling

-centre drought mantle lamps.
+centre draft mantle lamps.
 Early shades were generic off

-the shelf glass shades for that era and the shade holders
+the shelf glass shades for that era and the wall mount brackets, fount lamp hangers and shade holders

 were the standard P&A type.
+The mantles and chimneys were imported from Germany.
 Within a couple years Aladdin

 The Mantle Lamp Company received it's first patent on 4 April